openharmony/docs/en/application-dev/quick-start/resource-categories-and-access.md

 System resources include colors, rounded corners, fonts, spacing, character strings, and images.
 By using system resources, you can develop different applications with the same visual style.

 To reference a system resource, use the **"$r('sys.type.resource_id')"** format.
 Wherein: **sys** indicates a system resource; **type** indicates the resource type, which can be **color**, **float**, **string**, or **media**; **resource_id** indicates the resource ID.

+> **NOTE**
+>
+> - Use of system resources is supported in the declarative development paradigm, but not in the web-like development paradigm.
+>
+> - For details about the implementation of preconfigured resources, visit the [OpenHarmony/resources repository](https://gitee.com/openharmony/resources/tree/master/systemres/main/resources).
+The directory structure there is similar to that of the **resources** directory in the project.
+Resource qualifiers are used to match resources with different devices and device states.

 ```ts
 Text('Hello')